yoga sequence

 Pranayama (Breathing Techniques) for Mental Health

-Pranayama, the practice of breath control, is a fundamental aspect of yoga that can significantly impact mental wellbeing.
+Pranayama, the practice of breath control, is a fundamental aspect of practice yoga that can significantly impact mental wellbeing.

 • Yogic Breathing (Dirga Pranayama): Also known as three-part breath, this technique involves consciously filling the abdomen, rib cage, and chest with breath, promoting full lung capacity and calming the nervous system.